-- © Could anyone answer all the questions? - Could anyone answer any of them?
+- Could anyone answer all the questions? - Could anyone answer any of them?
 Do you think the questions are important?
 Why, or why not? - Which ones are most important?
-Would the answer to any of them make a difference to whether you? - Will go on eating that food? - Discuss some of the answers participants wrote down.
+Would the answer to any of them make a difference to whether you? - Will go on using that food, selling it in your premises or offering it?

+Discuss some of the answers participants wrote down.